 Netflix has a well-earned reputation for swinging the cancellation axe without mercy.
 It’s why subscribers have learned not to get too attached to their favorite Netflix shows, as there’s always the possibility that an out-of-the-blue cancellation is just around the corner.

-In 2022 the world’s biggest streaming service certainly isn’t shaking off its reputation; if anything it’s double-downing with a host of original series already confirmed to be done.
+In 2022, the world’s biggest streaming service certainly didn't shake off its reputation; if anything it doubled-down with a host of original series confirmed to be done.
 Making matters worse, some of these shows only got a single season to find an audience, and several of them enjoyed stellar reviews and even cracked the Netflix’s most-watched list.
-And it's not just shows, with Netflix reportedly canceling a Will Smith movie too.

 At this point, we’re wondering just what it takes to be deemed a success by the Netflix.
-It seems unless a show reaches juggernaut status a-la Stranger Things (check out that new Stranger Things season 4 trailer, seriously), Bridgerton or The Witcher, the threat of cancellation is always ominously lurking in the background.
+It seems unless a show reaches juggernaut status a-la Stranger Things, Bridgerton or The Witcher, the threat of cancellation is always ominously lurking in the background.
 There are certainly several among our list of 21 TV shows we think were canceled too soon.